Medeirosseth/pig-dice/README.md

 console.log(player1.rolldice(), player1.rolldice(), player1.rolldice(), player1.rolldice(), player1.rolldice())
 Expected Output: random numbers from 1 to 6, more than one unique number in results or retest

-#### Describe: Player.prototype.endTurn()
+#### Describe: Player.prototype.endTurn() PASSED
 Test: "It should end the player turn if player chooses to hold or rolls a 1.
-If player rolls 1 or holds, it will return "
+If player rolls 1 or holds, it will return "Pass turn to next player""
 Code: let player1= new Player();
 player1.endTurn(1)
 player1.endTurn()